Academics

 • Focus on performing at your best in the classroom.
 Seek out assistance early on in courses that may seem overly challenging.

-• Don’t lose sight of your passions and stay involved!
+• Feed your interests and stay involved!

-• Attend Junior Class College Panel evening if interested
+• Attend Junior Class College Panel evening, if interested.

-• Complete available exercises that will give some insight into potential careers, college majors, and college and university preferences
+• Complete available exercises that will give some insight into potential careers, college majors, and college and university preferences.

-• Identify schools you would like to explore and qualities of those schools that make them attractive
+• Identify schools you would like to explore and qualities of those schools that make them attractive.

-• Select a course load that challenges you to work hard and is as rigorous as you can take while still being successful
+• Select a course load that challenges you to work hard and is as rigorous as you can take while still being successful.

 • Make it a constructive summer.
-Consider an experience that is meaningful: summer job, enrichment program, a college course, volunteering
+Consider an experience that is meaningful: summer job, enrichment program, a college course, volunteering.

 • Prepare for SAT/ACTs through online resources or other opportunities.